Obsession (video game): Reception

 Obsession garnered critical acclaim from reviewers when it was released on the Atari STe.
 ST Review's Tina Hackett praised the visual presentation of each table for pushing the limits of the STe hardware, sound, controls and addictive gameplay but criticized the lack of a multiball system and a double set of flippers on the tables.
-German magazine Atari Inside commended Unique Development Sweden for creating a "great" pinball simulator, praising the ball and table physics as well as the overall audiovisual presentation, stating that "Obsession offers everything a game freak could wish for."
+German magazine Atari Inside commended Unique Development Sweden for creating a "great" pinball simulator, praising the ball and table physics as well as the overall audiovisual presentation.
 ST Format's Trenton Webb also commended Unique Development for making use of the STe hardware, praising the physics, graphics, sound, speed and accessibility, regarding it as one of the best games for the computer alongside Zero-5 but criticized the "Ball & Bats" table for being dull and relying heavily on its main gimmick.
 STart Micro's Arnaud Pignard gave positive remarks to the colorful graphics, playability and soundtrack as well.
-However, according to Tord Jansson, very few copies were sold due to its late release on the STe.
+Despite having positive reviews, Tord Jansson stated that very few copies were sold due to its late release on the STe.

 Obsession was also met with mostly positive critical reception when it was ported to the Amiga but many drew comparison with the Pinball game series by Digital Illusions and Dragon's Fury.
 Amiga Power's Jonathan Nash commended the variety of tables but criticized the "Exile Zone" table in particular for its overall design and ball physics in the Amiga conversion.
 Amiga Format's Stephen Bradley stated that the Amiga version was not as slick as the Pinball games by Digital Illusions and criticized the occasionally sluggish playability but ultimately regarded it as a fine game, praising the audiovisual presentation as well as the "Desert Run" and "Ball 'n' Bats" tables for being addictive.
 Amiga Action's Steve McNally and Paul Roundell drew comparison with Digital Illusions' Pinball releases but nevertheless stated that "Obsession is a fine example of what the Amiga is capable of", giving positive remarks to the graphics, sound, playability and difficulty.